CamilaJaviera91/postgres-clothing-store-database/README.md

 ![Clothing Store 1](./images/pic4.png)

-2. After we set the parameters we test the connection, so we can apply it later.
+2. After setting the parameters, we should test the connection to ensure it works before applying the configuration.

 <br>